SuperOfficeDocs/superoffice-docs/docs/onsite/install/server/ml-on-citrix.md

 # so.client:
 ---

-# Deploy WebTools in a Citrix or Terminal Server environment
+# Deployment of WebTools in a Citrix or Terminal Server environment

 When installing SuperOffice in a Citrix environment, consider this to avoid problems when the customer starts to use our software.